 |ES2007S: What problems might there be in using a Facebook page for this course?|

 About the authors

 Chris Harwood has taught EFL and EAP for over 15 years in Japan, Thailand, Austria, England, Egypt and now in Singapore.
 His research interests include learner autonomy, collaborative learning and CALL.
 He is currently researching how to integrate e-learning platforms into university English language departments.
 Chris lectures in Business Communication at the National University of Singapore.

-Brad Blackstone has taught university-level EAP, composition and communication skills courses for 30 years in Portugal, the US, Malaysia, Japan, and now in Singapore.
+Brad Blackstone has taught university-level EAP, composition and communication skills courses for over 30 years in Portugal, the US, Malaysia, Japan, and now in Singapore.
 He has published poetry, songs and articles on culture and language teaching.
-Aside from his interest in teaching and learning, he now has a bi-weekly world music program for www.radiomoka.com
+Aside from his interest in teaching and learning, he has a world music blog at daddypeetexpresso.blogspot.sg